Investment Banking in France

 Investment banking in France is diverse.
 As a result, the local banks offer a large gamut of services.
 We will pick up top services these banks offer and have a glance at them –

 - M&A Advisory: It’s quite common in Investment Banking in France.
 The deals are usually big and they offer a lot of assistance to their clients.
 The French investment banks are famous for their unparalleled expertise.
-The credit goes to their top-notch recruitment process.
+The credit goes to its top-notch recruitment process.
 From New York to Hong Kong, Paris to Los Angeles, these banks help in closing multiple M&A deals by their world-class advisory.

-- Assistance in selling industrial businesses: As French investment banks are known for handling deals in industrial sectors, they also help in sale of the industrial businesses.
+- Assistance in selling industrial businesses: As French investment banks are known for handling deals in industrial sectors, they also help in the sale of the industrial businesses.
 The process is quite complex and needs a strategic advisory.

-- Assisting private equity firms in selling one of portfolio companies: Private equity firms exit when the deal doesn’t seem lucrative to them anymore.
+- Assisting private equity firms in selling one of the portfolio companies: Private equity firms exit when the deal doesn’t seem lucrative to them anymore.
 Investment banks in France help these private equity firms exit through the right route.
 The idea is to sell one of the portfolio companies or help them in secondary buyout sale.

 - Capital Raising: Investment banks in France often help medium-sized companies get access to funds.
 The companies mainly deal with apparel, food beverage, beauty products, internet, medical, and energy.
 The turnovers of these companies are usually between $25 and $150 million.
 These companies often need funds to expand their businesses and French investment banks raise capital to fuel their growth.
 They do it by identifying the suitable investor, conduct the road-show, and help in negotiating the terms of the deals.

 - Advisory to management teams: This is one of the most significant services offered by the French investment banks.
 These investment banks help CEOs and management teams in taking an active role in the whole process (i.e. private equity firms selling a portfolio company).
-The deal size is actually around over $250 million.
+The deal size is actually around $250 million.

 Top Investment Banks in France

-Leaders League has done a survey of top-notch investment banks in France in the year 2017 on the basis of M&A Acquisitions – Industry (Large Cap).
+Leaders League has done a survey of top-notch investment banks in France in the year 2017 on the basis of M&A Acquisitions – Industry Large Cap.
 These investment banks are given ranking as per their performance.
 Let’s have a look –

 Leading: The first list includes the top-most banks who had done significantly well in the year 2017.
 There are only two investment banks in the list